Scalability Considerations for Impala

 To minimize overhead related to the metastore database and Impala query planning, try to limit the number of partitions for any partitioned table to a few tens of thousands.

-to only a percentage of data within the table.
-This technique reduces the overhead
+a percentage of data within the table.
+This technique reduces the overhead for query

-for query startup, I/O to read the data, and the amount of network, CPU, and memory
+startup, I/O to read the data, and the amount of network, CPU, and memory needed to

-needed to process intermediate results during the query.
-See TABLESAMPLE Clause
+process intermediate results during the query.
+See TABLESAMPLE Clause for

 Kerberos-Related Network Overhead for Large Clusters